Skip to main content Skip to secondary navigation

 Schedule

 “Parasocial”, “aura-farming”, “Biohack”, “slop”, and “rage-bait” all made it to the top of “word of the year” lists in 2025.
 What do they tell us?
-Generational shifts in language reflect deeper shifts in values and worldviews; how we joke, protest, persuade, interpret cultural norms or engage in relationships tells a story about who we are and how we see the world.
-Language is more than a tool for information—it is a site in which culture, humor, politics, and identity collide.
-With the rise of digital and social media, accelerated language change has made visible new forms of communication, irony, and code-switching, especially among Gen Z, whose discourse practices mark a notable departure from those of Millennials, Gen X, or Boomers.
-Increasingly, these shifts intersect with AI-mediated language technologies, raising new questions about authenticity, authority, and “human” engagement across media spaces.
+Shifts in language reflect deeper shifts in values and worldviews; how we joke, protest, persuade, interpret cultural norms or engage in relationships tells a story about who we are and how we see the world.
+With the rise of digital and social media, accelerated language change has made visible new forms of communication, irony, and code-switching, raising new questions about authenticity, authority, and how language is remixed, reclaimed and reimagined.

-In this writing and speaking course, we will examine the role of language in constructing generational identity and belonging across digital platforms, political movements, and cultural spaces.
-Together, we’ll explore how generational differences shape approaches to areas like self expression, educational participation, civic engagement, and how digital ecosystems—from TikTok to meme communities—mediate communication, miscommunication, and conflict across generations.
+In this writing and speaking course, we will examine the role of language in constructing identity and belonging across digital platforms, political movements, and cultural spaces.
+Together, we’ll explore cultural shifts in educational participation, civic engagement, and how digital ecosystems—from TikTok to meme communities—mediate communication, miscommunication, and conflict across generations and cultural spaces.
+We will also critically examine generational labels and stereotypes––like Baby Boomer, Gen X, Millennial and GenZ––not as fixed categories but as reflections of broader social, economic and cultural shifts.

-Building on insights from fields such as sociolinguistics, cultural studies and media studies, you are invited to take an interdisciplinary approach to investigate a generational issue or discourse that matters to you.
+Building on insights from fields such as sociolinguistics, cultural studies and media studies, you are invited to take an interdisciplinary approach to investigate an issue that matters to you.
 Exploring new modes in written and oral communication, you will have the opportunity to work across genres and translate your research for live audiences.

 Examples of Research Topics